 A Long History

-DRC is committed to international outreach and has partnerships with the U.S. Department of State that have included invitations to join international delegations to Ukraine and China, as well as our appointment as a site for the U.S. Global Sports Mentorship Program.
+DRC is committed to international outreach and has partnerships with the U.S. Department of State that have included invitations to join international delegations to Ukraine and China, as well as an appointment as a site for the U.S. Global Sports Mentorship Program.

 Leadership in Association on Higher Education and Disability (AHEAD)